brillout/handli/readme.md

 // the following line never executed console.log('I will never make it to the console :-(');
 ~~~

-Handli resolves the promise if and only if the request is successfull.
-(That is, the server replied with a `2xx` status code.)

 Handli never rejects the promise.
 If a request fails,